pyhys/minimalmodbus/doc/develop.rst

 Number conversion to and from bytestrings
 -----------------------------------------------
-The Python module struct is used for conversion.
+The Python module :mod:`struct` is used for conversion.
 See http://docs.python.org/library/struct.html

 Several wrapper functions are defined for easy use of the conversion.
 These functions also do argument validity checking.